-I am available for readings, workshops, private mentoring, & manuscript consultations.
+I am available for readings, workshops, private mentoring, & consultations on manuscripts from 7pp to book-length.
 My only regret in retirement is missing my students–so poets at all levels welcome!
 I also love collaborating with visual artists, book-makers & paper-makers.
-Contact me.

 My BA, BFA, and Honors students have continued into graduate study, professional writing & editing, poetry therapy, and other writer-centric lives.
 George Mason is a highly diverse university, so one of the pleasures of teaching there was working with immigrant, first-generation, and multi-lingual writers, as well as adult students, military veterans, and LGBT/non-binary writers.
 I am grateful for the huge variety of poets I had a chance to know, to mentor, and to learn from.